JavaScript is required

 Under No Jab No Play, children enrolled in ESK are eligible to enrol immediately, without proof of up-to-date immunisations.

-A 16 week grace period from the date children first attend the service allows the family to continue to access kindergarten while they obtain an Immunisation History Statement.
+A 16-week support period from the date children first attend the service allows the family to continue to access kindergarten while they obtain an Immunisation History Statement.
 The service should assist the family as much as possible through this process.

 The service should continue to work with the carer to address this issue.
-The grace period intends to support and encourage immunisation, not prevent attendance.
+The support period intends to encourage immunisation, not prevent attendance.

 No Jab No Pay